larsiusprime/api_scratchpad/lime_display_stuff/README.md

- `Bool` | isActive        | is this device currently powered on and displaying stuff `Bool` | isPrimary       | is this the "primary" display device `Int`  | id              | which "number" display device is this according to the OS `Int`  | displayOrder    | where does the OS think this display "goes", arranging left-to-right, top-to-bottom?
+ `Bool` | isActive        | is this device currently powered on and displaying stuff `Bool` | isPrimary       | is this the "primary" display device `Int`  | id              | which "number" display device is this according to the OS `Int`  | displayOrder    | where does the OS think this display "goes", arranging left-to-right? (or top/bottom for say 3DS) `Vec2` | displayCoord    | in case you've got an extremely fancy setup, accounts for horizontal AND vertical

 ###Physical characteristics